Salt substitute

-A salt substitute, also known as low-sodium salt, is a low-sodium alternative to edible salt (table salt) marketed to reduce the risk of high blood pressure and cardiovascular disease associated with a high intake of sodium chloride while maintaining a similar taste.
+A salt substitute, also known as low-sodium salt, is an alternative to edible salt (table salt) marketed to reduce the risk of high blood pressure and cardiovascular disease associated with a high intake of sodium chloride while maintaining a similar taste.

-The leading salt substitutes are non-sodium table salts, which have their tastes as a result of compounds other than sodium chloride.
-Non-sodium salts reduce daily sodium intake and reduce the health effects of this element.
+Salt substitutes most often remove some amount of sodium chloride from the product and replace it with potassium chloride.
+Other formulations replace the sodium chloride with herbs, with magnesium sulphate or other substances.

 Research

-In 2021, a large randomised controlled trial of 20,995 older people in China reported that use of a potassium salt substitute in home cooking over a five-year period reduced the risk of stroke by 14%, major cardiovascular events by 13% and all-cause mortality by 12% compared to use of regular table salt.
+A 2021 randomised controlled trial of 20,995 older people in China reported that use of a potassium salt substitute in home cooking over a five-year period reduced the risk of stroke by 14%, major cardiovascular events by 13% and all-cause mortality by 12% compared to use of regular table salt.
 The study reported no significant difference in hyperkalaemia between the two groups, though people with serious kidney disease were excluded from the trial.
 The salt substitute used was 25% potassium chloride and 75% sodium chloride.

 A 2022 Cochrane review of 26 trials involving salt substitutes reported their use probably slightly reduces blood pressure, non-fatal stroke, non-fatal acute coronary syndrome and heart disease death in adults compared to use of regular table salt.
-A separate systematic review and meta-analysis published in the same year of 21 trials involving salt substitutes reported protective effects of salt substitute on total mortality, cardiovascular mortality and cardiovascular events.
+A separate systematic review and meta-analysis published in the same year of 21 trials involving salt substitutes reported protective effects of salt substitute on total mortality, cardiovascular mortality and cardiovascular events..
+The salt substitutes used in the trials captured by these reviews varied in composition.